TheSHEEEP/godotdetour/README.md

 You merely have to pass the level's geometry to create a navmesh - which you can then save and package with your project, to be loaded when you load the level.

 ### Why not use Godot's own navigation?
-For 2D, Godot's navigation might be serviceable, but for 3D, its navigation is lacking to the point of being entirely useless for 3D projects.
+For 2D, Godot's navigation might be serviceable, but for 3D, its navigation is lacking to the point of being entirely useless.
 You can merely get a path from A to B, but only if you bake the navigation mesh in the editor.
 Procedural generation is not covered at all.
 Maybe more importantly, it doesn't feature any concept of dynamic obstacles, agents, crowds or avoidance - all of which are reasons you want an actual navigation library and not just use Astar.

 It was supposed to be reworked first in 2.X, then 3.0, 3.1, 3.2... currently, the goal is to have new navigation in 4.0.
 But there is no certainty of this actually happening in that version, and even if it does - will it have everything that [recastnavigation](https://github.com/recastnavigation/recastnavigation) can offer?
 Maybe.
 Maybe not.